Overview

 Other shortcomings and caveats

 These two examples demonstrate the ease of use of geopandas compared to arcpy, but there are other shortcomings which I did not demonstrate yet still worth mentioning.
 For instance, the primary file format that I use for sharing data with students is GeoJSON – it’s plain text, portable since it’s a single file, and widely used.
-But ArcGIS products cannot read this format, so it’s out of the question with arcpy.
-Aside from this, downloading other data from the internet (e.g., .csv’s) and using them directly in scripts is seamless with geopandas but awkward and time consuming in arcpy.
+But using GeoJSON with ArcGIS products is not straightforward and usually involves converting to another spatial data file format first.
+3 Aside from this, downloading other data from the internet (e.g., .csv’s) and using them directly in scripts is seamless with geopandas but awkward and time consuming in arcpy.

 The push toward using ESRI geodatabases is obvious from ESRI’s perspective: that is, the desire to create technological lock-in and encourage people to use their products.
 Private companies make decisions in their own best interest; we shouldn’t expect otherwise.
 But because of this, it should not be assumed that a company like ESRI simply makes workflow decisions in the best interest of end users.